Autism Spectrum Evaluations

 Adults who may have never been assessed for ADHD concerns may consider a neuropsychological evaluation.
 Additionally, children and teens with acting out behaviors and challenges in school may consider a neuropsychological evaluation.
 Aging adults noticing changes in their abilities may also consider a neuropsychological evaluation.
 Finally, motor vehicle accident survivors experiencing a loss in functioning or people with traumatic brain injury concerns should consider this type of evaluation.
 These assessments explore activities of daily living and any troubling new cognitive, behavioral, or personality developments.
 Health and safety practices, as well as independent living skills, are addressed.

-Academic Achievement Testing
+Academic Achievement Evaluations

 What is included in a Cognitive and Learning Evaluation: